flax-lang/flax/issues.md

 `(dcc28ba)`
 - fix member access on structs that were passed as arguments (ie. 'did not have pointer' -- solved by using ExtractValue in such cases)
-- fix method calling (same thing as above) -- but this time we need to use ImmutAlloc, because we need a 'this' pointer
+- fix method calling (same thing as above) -- but this time we need to use ImmutAlloc, because we need a `this` pointer
 - add basic operator overloading for binary, non-assigment operators.

 `(45e818e)`